Masovian Voivodeship: Transport

 Three major international road routes pass through the voivodeship: Cork–Berlin–Poznań–Warszawa–Minsk–Moscow–Omsk (European route E30), Prague–Wrocław–Warsaw–Białystok–Helsinki (E67) and Pskov–Gdańsk–Warsaw–Kraków–Budapest (E77).

 Currently, there are various stretches of highways in the area, with the A2 highway connecting the region, and therefore the capital city, with the rest of Europe.
 The highway passes directly through the voivodeship from west to east, connecting it with Belarus and Germany.
 However, the A2 is yet to be built east of Warsaw to connect Poland with Belarus.
 The S7 expressway runs through Poland from the north to the south passing through Warsaw, the S8 connects Warsaw with Białystok, in the neighboring north-eastern province, also forming part of the Via Baltica which heads on to Lithuania, and to Wrocław in the south-west, and the S17 being built to connect Warsaw with Lublin in the south-east and on to Ukraine.

-The two main railway carriers operating in the region are the regional Koleje Mazowieckie and nationwide PKP Intercity.
+The two main railway carriers operating in the region are the regional Masovian Railways and nationwide PKP Intercity.
 Three of ten busiest railway stations of Poland are located in the voivodeship: Warszawa Centralna, Warszawa Wschodnia, Warszawa Zachodnia.

 The main international airport in the region is Warsaw Frederic Chopin Airport.

 Economy

 Masovian Voivodeship is the wealthiest province in Poland.
 The gross domestic product (GDP) of the province was PLN 596 billion in 2021, accounting for 22.8% of the Polish economic output.
-GDP per capita adjusted for purchasing power was around PLN123,000in the same year.
+GDP per capita adjusted for purchasing power was around PLN123,000 in the same year.